 Equity investments on our consolidated balance sheets include CRA funds with a readily determinable fair value as well as equity investments without readily determinable fair values.
-At December 31, 2023 and 2022, we had equity investments recorded in our consolidated balance sheets of \$9.7 million and \$11.2 million, respectively.
+At December 31, 2024 and 2023, we had equity investments recorded in our consolidated balance sheets of \$9.5 million and \$9.7 million, respectively.

 Any realized and unrealized gains and losses on equity investments are reported in income.
 Equity investments without readily determinable fair values are recorded at cost less impairment, if any.
-For the year ended December 31, 2023, there was a net gain on the sale of equity securities of \$5.1 million.
+For the year ended December 31, 2024, there was no gain or loss on the sale of equity securities.